September 21, 2021

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-In the case of large companies like JBS and Colonial Pipeline, both of which paid ransoms, they had more to consider than their own fiscal welfare.
-A prolonged shutdown of one of the biggest meat suppliers in the country, or one of the biggest fuel suppliers, has real consequences for the economy as a whole.
+In the case of large companies, they have more to consider than their own fiscal welfare.
+A prolonged shutdown of a nationwide meat supplier, or one of the biggest fuel suppliers, has real consequences for the economy.
 We saw a glimpse of that with Colonial Pipeline, as flights were grounded and some gas stations experienced shortages amid panic buying.
 However, just as in the Colonial Pipeline case, paying a ransom does not mean that operations will return to normal, or the threat of data release will be removed.

 Want to learn more?